Turidus/MinecraftMapmaker-JediTion/resources/README.md

 In the first column you can choose the image to process and a folder to save the files to.
 You can also optionally choose a project name under which the files will be saved and modify the colors and the blocks to be used in the generation.
+It also lets you choose the color matching algorithm.
+CIE deltaE 2000 matches closer to the human reception of colors, while Euclidian uses a very simple approach, that leads to sharper color islands.
+When in doubt, test it out.

 In the second column you can choose what will be generated.